Live Chat Icon For mobile

 app.UseAuthorization();

-The AddPolicy method allows you to add a custom policy to the CORS configuration and give it a name so that it can be identified.
-In the Startup.cs file, call the AddCors method under ConfigureServices to add the cross-origin resource sharing services to the service collection.
-To add a user-defined (custom) policy to the configuration, call AddPolicy within the AddCors method.
+The AddPolicy method allows you to add a custom policy to the CORS configuration and give it a name for identification.
+In the Program.cs file, to add a user-defined (custom) policy to the configuration, you can call AddPolicy within the AddCors method.

 {